© 2009-2022 – BACKPACKERBOY

-The first preventative method you should take when waterproofing your backpack is using a water repellent spray.
+The first preventative method you should take when waterproofing your backpack is using a water-repellent spray.
 Similar to the sprays used to re-proof jackets and shoes, they are a good way to add some extra protection to the material lining of your bag.

 Before spraying, ensure all dirt and dust particles are removed to ensure maximum coverage.
 One coat should be enough, although regular re-applications are necessary.